 The impacts of creating and using biofuels are still much less than fossil fuels, but they aren’t without environmental impact.

 8. Wave Energy

 Water again proves itself to be a valuable contributor to alternative energy fuel sources with wave energy converters.

 9. Hydroelectric Energy

-Hydroelectric methods actually are some of the earliest means of creating energy, though their use began to decline with the rise of fossil fuels.
+Hydroelectric methods actually are some of the earliest means of creating alternative energy, though their use began to decline with the rise of fossil fuels.

-Not only is it a clean source of energy, which means it doesn’t create pollution and the myriad issues that arise from it, but it is also a renewable energy source.
+Not only is it a clean source of alternative energy, which means it doesn’t create greenhouse gases, but flowing water is one of our best renewable energy sources.

 10. Nuclear Power

-It creates a number of direct benefits in terms of emissions and efficiency, while also boosting the economy by creating jobs in plant creation and operation.
+It creates a number of direct benefits in terms of reliability, emissions, and efficiency, while also boosting the economy by creating jobs in plant creation and operation.

 11. Solar Power